mgaynor1/PaleoGenerate/README.md

 ---

 I want to thank M.W.
-Beltiz and C.J.
+Belitz and C.J.
 Campbell for their guidance and encouragement.